 Ms. Brown has authored numerous articles on environmental certification, life-cycle assessment and food safety issues, and has presented details of SCS programs and methods to diverse audiences around the globe.

 A C.P.A. and attorney, Romito has led the finance and accounting function at SCS since 2010.
 Prior to joining SCS, Scott was CFO and General Counsel for a Southern California-based startup.
-He spent five years with "Big Four" public accounting firms as an auditor and tax consultant, and sits on the Board of Directors of a technology and certification company he helped develop.
+He spent five years with "Big Four" public accounting firms as an auditor and tax consultant, and sits on the Board of Directors of SCS as well as the Board of Advisors of a technology and certification company he helped develop.